chriskrycho/v5.chriskrycho.com/site/journal/2022/Color Schemes.md

 ---
-title: Color Schemes!
+title: Reading Settings!
 subtitle: >
-    A few notes on pairing `prefers-color-scheme` and user configurability.
+    A few notes on pairing `prefers-color-scheme` and user configurability, as well as adding a little reading mode switch.
 date: 2022-01-01T12:00:00-0700
 tags:
     - JavaScript
     - TypeScript
     - CSS
     - web design

 ---

 When redesigning this site, I knew I wanted to take advantage of macOS’ and Windows’ then-recently-added ability to support dark mode in the website (with the new <abbr title="cascading style sheets">CSS</abbr> media query [`prefers-color-scheme`]).
 However, I also knew that I wanted to make it user-configurable.
 It took me a couple of years to actually get around to it, but at last—at the same time as same time I publish this post—I have also added a tiny bit of JavaScript to the site that lets users override their operating system default to view the site in its light or dark theme as they please.
+Since I was already at it, I also added a “reading mode” view to hide the navigation.

 [`prefers-color-scheme`]: http://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme